-With a new decade well and truly under way, we have asked our designers to take a look back at 2019 and pick their favourite pieces of design.
+With a new decade well and truly under way, we have asked some of our designers to take a look back at 2019 and pick their favourite pieces of creative work.

 The final chapter of the 2010s will always be synonymous with Extinction Rebellion, Greta Thunberg and Getting Brexit Done, but we want to find some more exciting and creative reasons to commemorate it.

-This is the first of a monthly blog series for 2020, which will give our designers the chance to pick out their favourite designs and marketing campaigns on selected themes.
+This is the first of a monthly blog series for 2020, which will give our creative team the chance to pick out their favourite designs and marketing campaigns on selected themes.

 So sit back, relax and take a look through the examples of creativity and innovation that our design team have highlighted for January’s theme: Our Favourite Designs of 2019.